soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * "Buying and selling is therefore a form of creation." --- John McMillan

 * People who comparison shop do a favor to everyone else.
 Sellers more likely to cut costs as they can gain revenue from such people.

+* Govt. apparently once used lotteries to assign rights.
+For cellular auction, 400k applied.
+"In one not atypical case, some dentists won the right to run cellular-telephone service on Cape Cod; they immediately sold their license to a real telephone company, Southwestern Bell, for $41 million."
+    - **Switch to auction in 1993**

+* "Allah is the only one who sets the prices and gives prosperity" --- Mohammed

+* The old Eastern European lament applied also in China: “We pretend to work, they pretend to pay us.”

+* The U.S. Federal Highway Administration estimated that in 2000 the negative spillovers from driving—the costs of congestion, pollution, and accidents—totaled $446 billion. $108 B --- insurance premiums, etc. rest = externality. ~ 10 cents/mi

+* Vickrey (of the auction fame) proposed congestion tax
+    - hard to set the tax exactly right